scrim-dev/Meteorite/README.md

 # Meteorite
-A downloader client for Medal.tv
+A downloader client for Medal.tv (W.I.P)